The Apache Software Foundation takes a very active stance in eliminating security problems and denial of service attacks against Apache Sling.

 Note that all networked servers are subject to denial of service attacks, and we cannot promise magic workarounds to generic problems (such as a client streaming lots of data to your server, or re-requesting the same URL repeatedly).
 In general our philosophy is to avoid any attacks which can cause the server to consume resources in a non-linear relationship to the size of inputs.

-Please report any errors or omissions to firstname.lastname@example.org.
+Please report any errors or omissions to security(at)sling.apache.org.